-American small businesses have struggled over the last year due to supply chain woes caused by the ongoing outbreak of the coronavirus and the ripples it has caused.
+American small businesses have struggled over the last few years due to supply chain woes caused by the ongoing outbreak of the coronavirus and the ripples it has caused, plus added stress from geopolitical conflicts.
 A global supply chain disruption can cause serious strife even for the smallest business if it can’t get the materials, supplies, or inventory it needs to sell to customers.

 What Are the Major Supply Chain Issues?

-When the pandemic began, there were factory shutdowns in China and other countries, which led to shortages of things like toilet paper, if you recall.
+When the pandemic lockdowns began in 2020, there were factory shutdowns in China and other countries, which led to shortages of things like toilet paper.
 That was just the tip of the iceberg, as other products also became endangered, like semiconductor chips.
-Because so many products rely on these chips, from cars to phones, and demand for these items increased steeply through the pandemic, we are now seeing huge supply chain disruptions and spiked prices.
+Because so many products rely on these chips, from cars to phones, and demand for these items increased steeply through the pandemic, we are now seeing huge supply chain disruptions and spiked consumer prices.

 A large number of American businesses—both large and small—rely on products created in Asia and other countries.
-Because there are supply chain bottlenecks on many Chinese products because of the coronavirus pandemic, the U.S. and other countries are suffering.
+Because there are supply chain bottlenecks on many Chinese products due to lockdowns and other aspects of the ongoing coronavirus pandemic, the U.S. and other countries are suffering.

 Not only are there backlogs in the manufacturing of raw materials and products that U.S. small businesses need, but there are also ripple effects throughout the retail industry.
 Container ships are backed up at ports, unable to deliver the products they hold.

 There is also a shortage of truck drivers to deliver products to warehouses and retailers.
-These labor shortages, along with sporadic shutdowns throughout the pandemic, have caused shipping costs to rise and store shelves to be empty.
+And with diesel fuel prices still at record highs, it’s more expensive than ever to move products where they need to go.
+These labor shortages, along with continuing high fuel prices, have caused shipping costs to rise and store shelves to be empty.
 This is especially dangerous for small businesses during the holiday shopping season when most make the bulk of their revenues.

 Small businesses must find ways to navigate around reality so that they can stay in business and meet consumer demand.